demure/dotfiles/i3/lemonbar/README.md

 * Added external ip **FINISHED**
 * Added battery, different icons for level, different colors for level, icon for charging. **FINISHED**
 * Added temp, with threshold color. **FINISHED**
+  * Made temp no longer rely on conky. **27JUL2016**
+  * You can set temp to use ferinheight or celsius in the config.
 * Made ram show percent instead of raw number **FINISHED**
 * Disabled weechat part, as my weechat lives on my server.
 Work need a major overhaul, and likely be out of sync, or insecure.
 * Made one segment for both eth and wlan speed, prefers eth. **FINISHED**